-Friends of the Chicago Gay and Lesbian Hall of Fame is an Illinois not-forprofit corporation formed in late 2009 to raise and provide financial assistance to the Hall of Fame in a time of diminished funding by the City of Chicago.
+Friends of the Chicago Gay and Lesbian Hall of Fame is an Illinois not-for-profit corporation formed in late 2009 to raise and provide financial assistance to the Hall of Fame in a time of diminished funding by the City of Chicago.
 Pro bono assistance in creating the corporation was provided by the Chicago law firm of Jenner & Block.

-After the new Friends corporation was formed, the Hall of Fame lost all of its remaining City of Chicago funding.
-This development makes the Friends' existence even more critical to the Hall of Fame's continuation as the only known municipally sponsored institution of its kind in the nation.
+After the new Friends corporation was formed, the Hall of Fame lost its remaining City of Chicago funding.
+This development makes the Friends' existence vital to the Hall of Fame's continuation as the only known municipally sponsored institution of its kind in the nation.